Donating is simple, fast and totally secure. Your details are safe with us and we will never sell them

 Although many individual patients with NET have been treated in Southampton over the last few decades, it is only since 2005 that a true multi-disciplinary approach has been applied to this disease, with the creation of a team of dedicated professionals covering all the specialist requirements of the management of NET patients.

 The team developed from a small core of specialists working with liver and pancreatic cancers who started to focus their attentions on the sub group of patients with NET.
 The medical team were inspired to do this by a few outstanding successes for unconventional treatment approaches that we adopted in patients with seemingly very advanced disease (8 years later our first group of patients are all still alive).

-Over the same timescale that the NET team has developed, Southampton has become the principle amend to principal centre for liver and pancreatic cancer treatment in the South outside London, with a catchment population of 3.5 million and 250 major resections are carried out for these cancers each year.
+Over the same timescale that the NET team has developed, Southampton has become the principal centre for liver and pancreatic cancer treatment in the South outside London, with a catchment population of 3.5 million and 250 major resections are carried out for these cancers each year.

 Appointment of first consultant surgeon with interest in NET

 Appointment of interventional radiologist with interest in NET.

 Formation of informal monthly NET meeting between endocrinologists, surgeons, nurse specialist and radiologists to discuss scans and treatment plans

 Regional pancreatic centralisation to Southampton drastically increasing referral rates for NET to Southampton

 Development of multi-modality treatment concept for primary and secondary NET

 First monthly, multi-disciplinary, NET clinic, involving physicians and surgeons